 The time arrived for another edition of Talent Land here in México.
 As one of the biggest tech events in México, there is so much happening and it is always amazing the enormous amount of effort put into this colossal event.
-The quality of the conferences, among the events great organization left me with a great
+The quality of the conferences, among the event’s great organization, left me with a great expectation for the future of technological events down in Mexico.

 Last Christmas my uncle gave me this little book: Superintelligence: Paths, Dangers, Strategies, by Nick Bostrom, and it captivated me from the very first pages.
 As I kept reading, my understanding of “the big picture”, as it should be called, became clearly expanded.
 There is no other way to call this book as an eye-opening experience towards the imminent technical, moral and philosophical struggles within AI development that will occur during the following years (centuries?) and here’s my personal review about it.